-PUE-MM#1 and PUE-MM#2 will require the preparation of a water supply analysis and wastewater analysis to determine if additional water delivery or wastewater conveyance systems would be required to serve the Build Alternatives.
-Expansion of water delivery and wastewater conveyance facilities, if required, could result in secondary or offsite environmental impacts typical of utility upgrades.
+PUE-MM#1 will require the preparation of an updated water supply analysis for the selected Build Alternative that identifies the detailed water supply needs for construction.
+Expansion of water delivery and wastewater conveyance facilities, if required, could result in secondary or offsite environmental impacts typical of utility upgrades,.
+As part of PUE-MM#2, the Authority will coordinate with AVEK to reconfigure the Acton Water Treatment Plant.
+Replacement and/or relocation of facilities will be required.
 Such impacts could include emissions and fugitive dust from construction equipment, construction-related noise, construction-related road closures or traffic delays, mobilization of extant hazardous materials or wastes, private property acquisitions or displacements, and impacts on biological and cultural resources.
-These types of impacts are common to most infrastructure construction and are typically reduced to less than significant through adhering to applicable regulations, obtaining regulatory permits, incorporating BMPs, and applying standard mitigation measures.
+These types of impacts are common to most infrastructure construction (i.e., replacement and/or relocation of various facilities) and are typically reduced to less than significant through adhering to applicable regulations, obtaining regulatory permits, incorporating BMPs, and applying standard mitigation measures.